 It’s no news that we’re growing increasingly dependent on the internet.
 As the majority of our work becomes internet-based, we tend to spend more of our free time online, too.
 We are creatures of habit, after all.
-The moment we’re done with work, we swiftly open a new browser tab and start looking for ways to kill some time until whatever comes next on our daily schedule.
+The moment we’re done with work (or get distracted at work) we swiftly open a new browser tab and start looking for ways to kill some time until whatever comes next on our daily schedule.

 Taking advantage of this constant desire to kill time, social media has turned into something of a one-stop shop for all our time-wasting needs.
 Our social network addiction has gone so far that we spend the bulk of our spare time checking out what’s going on in other people’s lives.
 We glance at their status updates and photos, awarding them with customary likes and faves, secretly hoping they’ll reciprocate.